-The concept of iteration is applied to the engineering design process as students learn about conditional statements such as "if and then" and "repeat until" as they engineer products to solve problems with a culminating project that allows students to solve a problem by engineering a way to use force to move an object.
-The math and science concepts of force to learn the more mass an object has, the more force needed to move the object.
-4.6D Science and data collection Math 4.1A are embedded in the project.
+The concept of iteration is applied to the engineering design process as students learn about conditional statements such as "if and then" and "repeat until" as they engineer products to solve problems with a culminating project that allows students to solve a problem by engineering a way make an object float that is denser than water.
+The math and science concepts of 5.5A and data collection Math 5.1A are embedded in the project.